 As a result many residents of this area are fed up with local, regional and state governments allowing this area to be turned into an unsafe and unlivable industrial zone.
 This proposed development would negatively impact our communities to the point that they would be unrecognizable if NorthPoint were to come through.
-Learn more about the project through this site.
+Learn more about the project.

 In response to the proposal for this industrial warehousing project, local residents joined together.
 The result is an unofficial grassroots effort led by concerned Will County residents who are united by the desire to stop NorthPoint Development’s proposed Compass Business Park.